NC086/WinRadius/README.md

-Maybe it's the last version
+Maybe it's the last version.
+It is also the last Enterprise Edition to support 5,000 users.